-Typical balanced portfolios have delivered decent returns, and well above what would have been achieved by holding cash, even with interest rates being as high as they are.
+As we head into the new year, there seems to be little celebration of the fact that typical balanced portfolios have delivered decent returns, and well above what would have been achieved by holding cash, even with interest rates being as high as they are.
 The world feels unstable and bad news is amplified by (especially social) media; and yet good companies continue to be able to generate growth and to compound their returns.
-It would have been very tempting on several occasions in the last few years to abandon equity investments, and yet here we sit with global equities close to all-time highs.
+It would have been very tempting on several occasions in the last few years to abandon equity investments, and yet here we sit with global equities at all-time highs.